Indian Oaks Antique Mall hosting 34th annual Christmas open house

 From 10 a.m. to 5 p.m.
 Saturday and from noon to 5 p.m.
 Sunday, there will be door prizes (including a raffle drawing for a gift certificate) and extensive holiday decorations put up by both the store owners and the dealers who rent space within the store.

-Owner Gary Denoyer said the store has 120 dealers, and many come from Indiana and Michigan.
+Owner Gary Denoyer said that the store has 120 dealers and many come from Indiana and Michigan.

+“Seventy-five percent of our business is from out of the area,” he said.

 Indian Oaks Antique Mall is at 1300 Larry Power Road, Bourbonnais.